zembruzkill/zembruzkill/README.md

 ###

 <p align="left">Currently I am Ph.D. student in Computer Science at Federal University of Rio Grande do Sul (UFRGS) advised by Prof. Dr. Lisandro Zambenedetti Granville.
 I achieved B.Sc.
 Degree in Computer Science from the Integrated Regional University (URI) - Campus Frederico Westphalen, in 2017.
 I hold M.Sc.
 Degree in Computer Science from UFRGS, in 2020.
 My research interests include Internet Measurements, Network Functions Virtualization (NFV) , Software-Defined Networking (SDN), and Distributed Systems.
-Also, I participate in the development of the new version of JEMS as a Backend and Frontend developer.
+Also, I participate in the development of the new version of JEMS as a Full-Stack developer.
 The project Backend is being developed using Python and Django Framework and the Frontend using NodeJS and Angular.
 In addition, I am responsible for the continuous integration on (Gitlab), deployment using Docker Containers, and maintenance of the system.</p>

 ###